harelba/q/README.markdown

 q gets one parameter - An SQL-like query.
 The following applies:

 * The table name is the actual file name that you want to read from.
 Path names are allowed.
 Use "-" if you want to read from stdin (e.g. `q "SELECT * FROM -"`)
+  * Actually multiple files can be provided:
+    * By separating the filenames with a + sign: `SELECT * FROM datafile1+datafile2+datefile3`.
+    * By using glob matching: `SELECT * FROM mydata*.dat`
+  * Files with .gz extension are considered to be gzipped and decompressed on the fly.
 * The column names are in the format cX where X is the column number starting from **1**.
 For example, to retrieve the second and fourth columns of the file, use `q "SELECT c2,c4 FROM myfile"`
 * Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.
   * **NOTE:** Type inference is rudimentary for now (see Limitations and Future below), so sometimes casting would be required (e.g. for inequality conditions on numbers).
 Once type inference is complete, this won't be necessary.
 See Limitations for details on working around this.